jasonk16/fe-test/README.md

 # fe-test
 A front-end financial account management web application project.
-Built with React and SCSS.
+Built with React, SCSS and Webpack

-# Installation and Setup Instructions
+## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: